 Acadia Community Association Annual General Meeting

-Residents must purchase their annual memberships at least 30 days in advance (Aug 30 cut-off) of the AGM in order to vote.
-But you can still come and buy your membership tonight.
+Residents must purchase their annual memberships at least 30 days in advance (Aug 19 was the cut-off) of the AGM in order to vote.
 Also, the ACA has a few vacant board positions that could be filled at the AGM.

 Memberships can be purchased directly at the ARC (cost is $10 for charter renewal, $15 for single membership, and $25 for family & non-residents).

-With membership comes many benefits, including discounts at the ARC and several local businesses.
+With membership comes many benefits, including discounts at the ARC and the Trico center.
 The ARC is home to many great programs that help make Acadia a wonderful place to live.

 Support your community!